Donald Shea: Cover-up and admission

 Hoyt's testimony of the approximate time of Shea's murder contradicts the official stories given by participants Davis and Grogan at their parole hearings.
 Windy Bucklee agreed that Shea was not the type of person who would scream and beg, and would have gone to his death fighting.

 On December 9, 1969, Shea's 1962 Mercury was found with a footlocker of his possessions and a pair of bloodstained cowboy boots belonging to him.
 A palm print of Davis was found on the footlocker.

 Despite the lack of Shea's body as evidence, in 1972 Manson and Family members Grogan and Davis were convicted of murdering him.

 Remains located and burial

 In December 1977 Shea's skeletal remains were discovered on a nondescript hillside near Santa Susana Road next to Spahn Ranch after Grogan, one of those convicted of the murder, agreed to aid authorities in the recovery of Shea's body by drawing a map to its location.
 According to the autopsy report, his body suffered multiple stab and chopping wounds to the chest, and blunt force trauma to the head.

 Sgt.
 Bill Gleason, LASO Homicide; Deputy Coroner John Mossberger; and Deputy Sheriff Barry Jones, LASO Homicide, were on the site when Shea was exhumed in 1977.
 Gleason had been the officer who obtained the Spahn Ranch Raid search warrant in August 1969.
-Shea was almost 36 years old when he was murdered.
+Shea was 35 years old when he was murdered.

 Shea is buried in a community plot in Angeles Abbey Memorial Park in Los Angeles, California.